Degrees and Certifications:

 Mrs. Sharon Silvas

-** Be sure to stay current with Wilson announcements on Monday’s and Thursday’s during the school closure.
+** Be sure to stay current with Wilson announcements using the following link.

 Welcome to my Language Arts Webpage.
 My teaching career began in 1993, and I have been teaching Language Arts at Wilson K-8 since March of 2000.
-I have 26 years of teaching experience in the middle school.
+I have 28 years of teaching experience in the middle school.
 I was born and raised in San Bruno, California, and lived in the Northern California Bay Area until 1999 when my family relocated here to Tucson.
-I have two children, a daughter who is a full time RRT at Banner UMC and a son who is in the Aviation Technology Program at Pima.
+My husband and I have two children, a daughter who is a full time RRT at Phoenix Children's Hospital and a Real Estate Agent, and a son who is an FAA aircraft mechanic working with Tucson Aerotek.
+My husband is on the coaching staff here at Wilson, coaching football, basketball, and baseball.
+He certainly enjoys working with th middle school athletes.
 My most passionate hobby is running and training as a competitive marathoner and 70.3 triathlete.
-My love for sports extends my teaching work day, as I am also the Head Coach of Wilson's cross country and track team, and I have developed a community Run Club team as well.
+My love for sports extends my teaching work day, as I am also the Head Coach of Wilson's Cross Country and track team, as well as a local Run Club team as well.

 Defining Moment in My Education